 Schools and Colleges - Partnership History

 The Secondary Education and Inclusion Partnerships were set up by Headteachers and Principals of Leicestershire Secondary Schools in response to a "cry for help" from the Local Authority in 2010-11.
 The LA's Secondary Pupil Referral Unit (PRU) had been placed in special measures by Oftsed and a representative group of Headteachers had stepped in to take on its leadership.
 From this emerged a consensus across the county that secondary schools would abandon the use of Permanent Exclusion in all but the most exceptional cases.
 Schools and Academies, working together in local groups - partnerships - agreed to share the responsibility for children and young people who, as a result of challenging behaviour, were unable to sustain their places in mainstream settings.
 A joint decision taken by the Local Authority with the schools led to the closure of the secondary PRU in Leicestershire and the devolving of funds previously used to fund the PRU and the central services that worked around it out to the newly constituted partnerships.
 The Five Partnerships have evolved since 2013 to meet local needs.
 In all five partnerships the emphasis has focused on developing a graduated response to children and young people with challenging behaviour.
 The changes in the SEN Code of Practice - which are mirrored in the Youth Justice system - recognise behaviour as a form of communication - usually indicating underlying social, emotional and mental health difficulties in individual students.
 Partnerships have responded to this growing emphasis on the underlying causes of vulnerability by working together to strengthen the capacity of individual schools and academies to meet needs "in house".
 They have also worked to build the capacity of the system as a whole to work collectively to secure better outcomes for these children and young people even when they cannot be sustained in mainstream settings.
+Plans to develop the system are now emerging - the possibility of a new central organsiation to replace the role of Chairs and fund holidng scholls - whilst maintaining strong local links are now being considered.

 Where does the money come from?